carterclairee/carterclairee/README.md

 🌱 Right now, I'm learning more about front end optimization.

 ## Beyond code
 I'm a mom of two darling kids and two adorable cats.
 I'm jumping back into the world of more traditional work after being a full stack caregiver.
 You know, responsible for both the front end and the back end 👶.
+Some things I like other than coding:

-I love adventures and travel, and my next trip is going to be to Japan for the second time.
-More things I like:
+✈️ Adventures and travel, and my next trip is going to be to Japan for the second time.

 🍄 Long nature walks, especially during mushroom season to see what's growing.
 I haven't been bold enough to sample any yet, but I am confident in my chanterelle ID skills, should I stumble upon one.